serversideup/benchkit-laravel/README.md

 </details>
 <details>
   <summary>How can I share my results with the community?</summary>
-  When you run the benchmark, you'll have an option to share your results on X (Twitter) with the hashtag of #Benchkit and #Laravel.
+  When you run the benchmark, you'll have an option to share your results on X (Twitter) with the hashtag of [#BenchKit and #Laravel](https://x.com/search?q=%23benchkit%20%23laravel&src=typed_query&f=live).
 </details>

 ## Resources